YadavYashvant/Bloogm/README.md

 ## A Full stack blogging application using springboot
-- Reactjs is used as frontend.
+- Reactjs to be used as frontend.
 <br><i>(UNDER DEVELOPEMENT!)</i></br>